 While dark brown shoes are incrementally less formal than black ones, brown leather tends to look better after regular wear than black (assuming that you’re lazy about polishing).
 Furthermore, brown is much more versatile than it typically gets credit for.
-You can wear brown shoes with any shade of pant, with the exception of black.
+You can wear brown shoes with any shade of pants, with the exception of black.

-Shade of Brown & Pant Shade
+The shade of Brown & Pant Shade

 Generally speaking, it’s advisable for the shade of brown in your shoe to be in sync with the darkness of your pants.
-Dark navy trousers will look great with dark brown shoes, and light grey trousers will look best with light brown shoes.
+Dark navy trousers look great with dark brown shoes, and light grey trousers look best with light brown shoes.

 Other Shoe Colors

 Of course, there’s more to life than black and brown.
 Some less common shoe colors are:

 - Oxblood: Sometimes referred to as “cordovan,” this is a deep shade of red, similar to burgundy or merlot.
 It works exceptionally well with navy blue and grey trousers.